 Chinese Guest Teacher and Trainee Program

 The Chinese Guest Teacher and Trainee Program is designed to help U.S. schools develop Chinese language and culture study programs and to promote international exchange between the United States and China.
-Made possible through a collaboration between the College Board and Hanban/Confucius Institute Headquarters (Hanban), the program serves hundreds of K-12 schools and districts nationwide and reaches tens of thousands of U.S. students each year.
+Made possible through a collaboration between the College Board and Hanban/Confucius Institute Headquarters (Hanban), the program has grown to be the largest Chinese visiting teacher program in the U.S. Each year, the program serves hundreds of K–12 schools and districts nationwide and reaches tens of thousands of U.S. students.

 The Program provides U.S. schools with two hosting options:

 Launch or Expand your Chinese Program: Host a Teacher

 Since 2007, the College Board has brought more than 800 Chinese language and culture teachers to classrooms across the nation.

 This program provides an experienced language teacher from China to fill full-time Chinese language instruction positions in a host school or district for a period of one to three years.
 The guest teachers have at least three years of teaching experience, and have gone through a rigorous selection and training process before arriving at the host schools.
 Participating institutions are responsible for providing a partial salary to the guest teacher, and the remainder is subsidized by a stipend from Hanban.